JurajBurian/mailer/README.md

 `Mailer` "session" should be closed.
 Call `mailer.close()` or `Try{mailer.close()}` for this purpose.

 ###Todo
-1. complete documentation with installation guide
-2. Complete `Content` with more "assemble" methods.
 3. Complete `Prop` with more concrete properties
 4. more tests
 5. add link to currier, and describe motivation why we created next wrapper